wohugb/pymdown-extensions/docs/src/markdown/extensions/highlight.md

 As previously mentioned, both InlineHilite's and SuperFences' highlighting can be controlled by Highlight.
 Both can use [Pygments][pygments] or JavaScript highlighters to do their code syntax highlighting, but all of the settings here only affect highlighting via Pygments except `use_pygments` and `css_class`.
 If you want to use a JavaScript syntax highlighter, set `use_pygments` to `#!py3 False` or make sure you don't have Pygments installed.

-## Syntax Highlighting
+## 语法高亮

 If Pygments is installed, it will be the default syntax highlighter, but if it is not, or if `use_pygments` is turned off, code tags will be rendered in the HTML5 format for JavaScript highlighting:

 ```html
 <pre class="highlight"><code class="language-mylanguage"></code></pre>
 ```

-## Extended Pygments Lexer Options
+## 扩展Pygments Lexer选项

 If using Pygments, some lexers have special options.
 For instance, the `php` lexer has the option `startinline` which, if enabled, will parse PHP syntax without requiring `#!php <?` at the beginning.
 InlineHilite takes the approach of allowing you to create a special Pygments language with options.
 So if you wanted to enable `startinline` for `php`, you might create a language name called `php-inline` that maps to `php` with `startinline` enabled.
 This is done via the `extend_pygments_lang` option.